joakim/kay/README.md

     name: 'Replicant'
     model: 'generic'

-    -- a behavior
+    -- a method
     (move $meters) -> {
-        -- calling a behavior on another object console log "{name} the {model} replicant moved {$meters} meters" }
+        -- calling a method on another object console log "{name} the {model} replicant moved {$meters} meters" }

-    -- a local behavior (a behavior assigned to a property)
+    -- a local method (a method assigned to a property)
     say: ($words) -> {
         console log "{name} says: {$words}"
     }